hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > From Day and Martin they their cautions take,
 >
-> Tho' trite, they hope they may impression make;
+> Though trite, they hope they may impression make;
 >
 > Like Warren and Dyson, these professors cry,
 >